Best Air Purifier for Allergies Buying Guide

 - A little bit annoying blue-light can distract during night time

 The description says it all, this is an Air Purifier specially made for removing allergens.
 It is really not big in size and great if you have the idea of saving space.
 It works in 4 simple ways; First, it draws in the pollutants then the carbon pre-filter collects and traps all the particles, the smaller ones that go through are held by the HEPA filter that comes next then you have your clean, fresh air.
 The filters are replaceable and it has a filter light so you know when you need to change the filters.

 - Powerful performance

 - Easy to move around with handles

 This air purifier looks simple, it features a collapsible carbon filter and 2 replaceable pretty filters.
-It has just one control button and when set at the highest speed level, just 60 watts is consumed.
+It has just one control button and when set at the highest speed level, just 60 watts are consumed.
 The Blueair Air Purifier has a cleaning power of 540 and a moderate Clean Air Delivery Rate.
 It really works in getting rid of allergens.

 - Outstanding Performance

 - No timer

 - No air sensor